Breed: Lurcher we believe

 Minimum Donation: £200.

-George is a very handsome, very large, very friendly and happy brindle young Greyhound.
-We were told that he was a 'coursing whippet' - but he just looks like a huge Greyhound to us.
+Although George is not suitable for a family with young children, he is a very handsome, very large, very friendly and happy brindle young Greyhound.
+We were told that he was a 'coursing whippet' - but he just looks like a lurcher.
 He seems fine with all other dogs and people.
-Though small furry things would probably be a definite 'no'.
-This lovely lad is looking for a foster home, where he can be further assessed.
-A sensible forever home would be even better.
+We are not absolutely sure about cats but he is being tested for that.
+This lovely lad is looking for a sensible forever home.

 Foster carer report -